 Kelso Health & Wellness brings together a collection of outstanding independent practitioners in Kelso’s stunning and historic Corn Exchange.
-Services offered include podiatry and chiropody, counselling, psychotherapy, massage and more.
+Services offered include podiatry and chiropody, physiotherapy, counselling, psychotherapy, massage and more.
 This is also a venue for classes including barre concept, callanetics and dance as well as for discussion groups and workshops.

 Matthew Aplin, owner of Kelso Foot Clinic, set up Kelso Health & Wellness in April 2019.
 Few would disagree that lives have become busier and more frenetic in recent years.
 To counter this lifestyle, more people are looking to access the services of independent therapists.
 What they are looking for is services which support self-care, whether in terms of their health or within a more holistic “wellness” category.